ytiurin/hyphen/README.md

 There is a couple of settings you can use to configure hyphenator function:

-- To change the default soft-hyphen (\u00AD) character to something else, use `hyphenChar: "-"`
+- To change the default soft hyphen `\u00AD` character to something else, use `hyphenChar: "-"`
 ```javascript
 var hyphenator = createHyphenator(hyphenationPatternsEnGb, {hyphenChar:'-'})
 ```

-- To enable the logging output to the console, use `debug: true`
+- To enable the console output of the hyphenation process, use `debug: true`
 ```javascript
 var hyphenator = createHyphenator(hyphenationPatternsEnGb, {debug:true})
 ```